PROGRAMS OF STUDY

 Moraine Valley truly does offer something for everyone!
 Check out our different programs to see what's right for you.

-Moraine Valley offers Associate in Arts (A.A.), Associate in Science (A.S.) and Associate in Fine Arts (A.F.A.) degrees.
+Moraine Valley offers Associate in Arts (A.A.), Associate in Science (A.S.) and Associate in Fine Arts (A.F.A.) and Associate in Engineering Science (AES) degrees.
 These degrees generally allow you to transfer to a four-year college or university at the junior level.
-The A.A. degree includes the full Illinois Articulation Initiative (IAI) General Education Core Curriculum, and students earning an A.S. or A.F.A. may be required to complete any remaining General Education Core Curriculum courses after transferring.
+The A.A. degree includes the full Illinois Articulation Initiative (IAI) General Education Core Curriculum, and students earning an A.S. or A.F.A. or A.E.S. may be required to complete any remaining General Education Core Curriculum courses after transferring.
 Please meet with an Academic Advisor in Building S, room S201 to discuss degree and transfer requirements to keep you on-track for a smooth transfer.

 If you are already attending a four-year college or university, you might want to talk with an advisor at your current institution about completing courses at Moraine Valley and transferring them back to your home college.
 Hundreds of students do it every summer.
 It's a great way to get ahead or make up classes, as well as save money.